Brotenko/QualityQuest/Docs/Technical Specifications/docs/storyflow.md

 * The PlayerCharacter talks with the mentor and the boss
 * The PlayerCharacter sits alone on one seat

-Depending on the decision the PlayerCharacter gets increased stats or the PlayerAudience enables additional dialog options for later StoryFlowDecisions.
+Depending on the decision, the PlayerCharacter gets increased stats or the PlayerAudience enables additional dialog options for later StoryFlowDecisions.

 ![StoryFlow](diagrams/storyflow-diagrams/storyflow-decision-7.svg)